 All proposal materials must be submitted through VentureWell’s online application system.
 The deadline for submissions is 11:59pm Eastern Time on November 30, 2020.
 To start, you’ll need to have or create a VentureWell account.

 Click here to access an existing account or to create a new one.
 Then, log in, find the OPEN Call for Proposals link and complete the steps!

 To create and submit your proposal, you will need to complete the following:

 - Proposed session title.
 Make it provocative and compelling!

-- Preferred format type: mini, exchange, workshop, panel, or poster.
-(Or if you do not have a preference, please say so and we’ll choose what we think will work best for your session).
+- Preferred format type: Rapid Rounds, Meetup, Toolbox, or Poster.
+If you do not have a preference, or are not sure, please say so and we’ll choose what we think will work best for your session.

-Applicants will be notified of the status of their proposal by November 22, 2017.
+Applicants will be notified of their acceptance status and advised of next steps by December 14, 2020.

 Presenter Registration Fees